webber3242/PinWin/README.md

 # Requirements

+-ahk
-.Ahk Requires pin.ico in the script's folder.
+-Ahk Requires pin.ico in the script's folder.
 Executable doesn't.

 # How to Use
 - Run PinWin.ahk or PinWin.exe
 - Middle click unpinned application to pin window to top.
 Middle clicked pinned application to unpin window to top.
 - Right click tray icon for list
--

 # Support